Biodynamics detail, Part 3 of 3

 Furthermore, the application of treatments should coincide with the rhythms of the Earth and various cosmic cycles.
 Hence, the late Maria Thun devised the “biodynamic sowing and planting calendar”, based on her experimental plant research over many years.
 In this timetable, four “forces” are ascribed to the individual parts of the plant as follows:

 Earth (and Earth signs) with Roots

 Fire (and Fire signs) with Fruits and Seeds

-The calendar is complicated and divides each year into days (and times of day) that are either favourable or unfavourable for different aspects of work.
+The calendar is complex and divides each year into days (and times of day).
+These are either favourable or unfavourable for different aspects of work.
 Timings depend on the movements of the Earth, Moon, and planets against the Zodiac constellations, which change every few days.

 Many BD winegrowers do not use the cosmic aspects.
 Some see those ideas as a step too far; others find that the suggested timings are impractical.
 Instead, many biodynamic growers have developed practices that suit their particular vineyard situation and needs.
 No wonder there is differing and sometimes conflicting advice given by BD consultants.

 BD needs far more time spent on vineyard management and labour.
 As a result, some BD vineyards are more costly to operate than their chemical counterparts.
 However, others work out cheaper.
 The economics largely depend on upon the size of the vineyard and its location.
-It is one reason why many BD vineyards tend to be relatively small in size, although there are large estates, for example, Querciabella in Italy, Chapoutier in France and King Estate in Oregon, USA.
+It is one reason why many BD vineyards tend to be relatively small.
+However, there are large estates, for example, Querciabella in Italy, Chapoutier in France and King Estate in Oregon, USA.

-One of the ongoing problems faced by all organic and BD vineyards is that they are rarely in isolation.
-In areas such as Burgundy, vineyards may have many owners, and this brings the possibility of contamination from neighbours using chemicals.
-Where possible, natural buffer zones may be needed.
+One of the ongoing problems facing most organic and BD vineyards is that they are rarely in isolation.
+That brings the possibility of contamination from neighbours using chemicals.
+Where possible, creating natural buffer zones is beneficial.